Family Encyclopedia >> Home & Garden

 Step 3

-Start sewing near the fold or raw edge.
-Start making long, chunky stitches at the bottom.
-Put a bunch of stitches on the needle at a time before pulling the thread all the way through, this way the fabric bunches up as you go and keeps it bunched.
+Begin sewing near the fold or raw edge.
+Use long, loose stitches at the bottom, loading multiple stitches onto the needle before pulling the thread through.
+This gathers the fabric evenly as you sew.

 Step 5